google/WebFundamentals/src/content/en/tools/chrome-devtools/speed/get-started.md

        <img src="imgs/performance.png"
             alt="The Performance panel's trace of the page load."/>
        <figcaption>
-         <b>Figure X</b>.
+         <b>Figure 38</b>.
 The Performance panel's trace of the page load
        </figcaption>
      </figure>

 The trace shows activity chronologically, from left to right.
 The FPS, CPU, and NET charts at the top give you an overview of frames per second, CPU activity, and network activity.
-The wall of yellow that you see in **Figure X** means that the CPU was completely busy with scripting activity.
+The wall of yellow that you see in **Figure 39** means that the CPU was completely busy with scripting activity.
 This is a clue that you may be able to speed up page load by doing less JavaScript work.